 I Get So Nervous!

-Three easy and effective ways to cure pre-speech nerves
+Three easy and effective ways to cure pre-speech nerves so you can do yourself and your topic justice

 What these people need to realise is that their body is preparing them for the extraordinary task they’re about to do.
 And to perform in front of a live audience without that adrenalin rush actually requires a lot of forced energy, which doesn’t feel good either.
 So how the speaker manages their adrenalin is very important.